 Gingee Fort, nestled in Pondicherry, stands as a top tourist destination and became a must-visit for me during my second trip to the city.
 The allure of this magnificent monument captivated me instantly.
 With a deep-seated fascination for forts, I thoroughly enjoyed delving into the rich history that surrounds Gingee Fort, making my visit a truly enchanting experience.

 PIN for later reference – History of Gingee Fort

 This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
 For complete information, please see our affiliate disclaimer here.

 About Gingee Fort

-Built around 1190 AD, the fort was owned by many dynasties including Cholas, Nayakas, Marathas, and Mughals.
-And ultimately passing the ownership to the British Empire.
-The fort is associated with Raja Tej Singh, who unsuccessfully revolted against the Nawab of Arcot and lost his life in the battle.
+Constructed circa 1190 AD, the fort changed hands among several dynasties, including the Cholas, Nayakas, Marathas, and Mughals, before eventually falling under the control of the British Empire.
+Notably, the fort is linked to Raja Tej Singh, who led an unsuccessful revolt against the Nawab of Arcot and tragically lost his life in the ensuing battle.

 How to get there?